Randy Arozarena Player Props: Rays vs. Yankees

 Randy Arozarena At The Plate

-- Arozarena leads Tampa Bay with a slugging percentage of .602, fueled by 15 extra-base hits.
+- Arozarena has five doubles, a triple, nine home runs and 13 walks while batting .319.

-- Among qualified hitters in baseball, his batting average ranks 10th, his on-base percentage ranks 17th, and he is sixth in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks eighth, his on-base percentage ranks 15th, and he is ninth in the league in slugging.

-- Arozarena will look to extend his seven-game hitting streak.
-He's batting .278 with two homers over the course of his last outings.

-- Arozarena has reached base via a hit in 27 games this year (of 32 played), and had multiple hits in 11 of those games.

-- Arozarena has picked up an RBI in 50.0% of his games this year, with two or more RBI in 18.8% of his games.
-He has also driven in three or more runs in four contests.
+- Arozarena has had at least one RBI in 44.4% of his games this year (16 of 36), with more than one RBI six times (16.7%).
+He has also been responsible for three or more of his team's runs in four contests.

-- In 59.4% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (15.6%).
+- He has scored in 19 games this year (52.8%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.